Hafizah Geter | Longreads | November 2018 | 32 minutes (8,050 words)

 From all my years spent with Aunt Sarah, I’ve learned that people often mistake anger for rage.
 Anger is wind thin; rage roots you.
 Where anger is the pinprick, rage is the thousand needles in your haystack.
 While anger makes you see red, every rage I’ve known is Black like me.

 When I try to imagine the amount of rage Black people of my father’s and aunts’ generations and the generations before them have accumulated, it’s breathtaking.
 I can see it everywhere, even in the whites of their eyes.
 At family reunions, my father’s living uncles slap him on the back, wrapping their arms around his shoulders, holding him close as they laugh, retelling the same memories.
 My father recalls sneaking on to whites-only golf courses as a boy to play rounds with his friends, and the groundskeepers who would cock their loaded shotguns at them, pulling the trigger, over and over again.
 Their aim not a warning shot, their desire to hit their target deep and precise.
 Whenever they tell these stories my father and my great uncles belly-laugh before staring off into some abyss that is both in the distance and inside of them.
 “Grown men shooting at children.
 This is how much they hate us,” one of them inevitably says, my father and great uncles sucking their teeth like they’re trying to suck poison from a snakebite.
-It would be years before I realized that some of the men in my family were snakes in the grass, too.

 “We were slaves and then we were sharecroppers, which was the same brand of life under a different name,” my father says.
 “The white men that were our slave masters became our landlords, and they kept after the girls and the women.”